 When comparing tai chi or aerobic treatment with the same intensity and duration, tai chi had greater benefit.
 The groups who received tai chi for 24 weeks showed greater improvements than those who received it for 12 weeks.
 And there was no significant increase from receiving tai chi twice weekly compared to once weekly.

 Tai chi’s mind-body approach may be a valuable therapeutic option for the management of fibromyalgia.

-There are many other benefits to tai chi, including fighting off osteoporosis.
+There are many other benefits to tai chi, including bone loss prevention.
 If you’re curious about how tai chi can benefit your health in other ways you can read more here.

 Acupuncture is a technique-based practice used in traditional Chinese medicine.
 The belief is that points all across the body connect with other points.
 So stimulating one can help with another.